 - Work as a team to complete a high ropes course

 - Hike mighty Mt.
 Snowdon, the tallest mountain in Wales

 - Climb Arthur’s Seat for incredible views of Edinburgh

-- Take a ride through the rolling green hills of the scenic Scottish Highlands
+- Go for a horseback ride through the rolling green hills of the Scottish countryside

 - Step back in time at Edinburgh Castle